-Now that we know what kernels are, let's look at the Kernel menu.
+Now that you know what kernels are, let's look at the Kernel menu:

 As you can guess, all the options in the Kernel menu expose actions you can perform with the kernel that is currently assigned to interpret the code in your Jupyter notebook.

-Restart restarts the kernel.
+- Restart - Restarts the kernel.
 This will free up some memory, but also wipe out any variables that you have currently stored in your context.
-We'll learn more about this in future posts in this series.
+You'll learn more about this in future posts in this series.

 Jupyter notebooks are autosaved.
 However, if you want to manually save them, you can use the File > Save and Checkpoint, or the (anachronistic) floppy disk icon in the top left corner.
-You can also simply type Ctrl and s at the same time.
+You can also simply type Ctrl + S at the same time.

-In the terminal you can now see (using the ls command on OS X or dir on Windows) that we have a new file in our folder, called python_practice.ipynb.
-This is the Jupyter notebook we just created!
+In the terminal you can now see (using the ls command on OS X or dir on Windows) that you have a new file in our folder, called python_practice.ipynb.
+This is the Jupyter notebook you just created!

 Step 2.
-Navigate to the folder where we have the Jupyter notebook we want to run using the change directory command (cd):
+Navigate to the folder where you have the Jupyter notebook you want to run using the change directory command (cd):

 Step 4.
 When the browser tab opens, click on the notebook you want to open:

 Step 5.
 Now finally, the notebook will open in a new tab.
-Notice how the notebook remembers both the code we wrote and the results of executing that code!
-If you want to clear that output, don't forget you can use the Kernel > Restart & Clear Output menu option.
+Notice how the notebook remembers both the code you wrote and the results of executing that code!
+If you want to clear that output, don't forget you can use the Kernel > Restart & Clear Output menu option: